 You can lodge a complaint with us if you believe there has been:

-- land use or development in breach of the Moreland Planning Scheme, or
+- land use or development in breach of the Moreland Planning Scheme

-Lodge a complaint by completing the Planning Enforcement Complaint Registration form, available as a PDF (164Kb) or a DOC (2Mb), and submitting it to us by mail or at one of our customer service centres.
+Lodge a complaint by completing the Planning Enforcement Registration form (PDF 164Kb).
+You can submit the filled form to us by mail (Locked Bag 10, Moreland 3058) or at one of our Customer Service Centres.